Cameroon Government

 Progressive Movement or MP [Jean-Jacques EKINDI]

-Social Democratic Front or SDF [John FRU NDI]
+Social Democratic Front or SDF [Joshua OSIH]

-International Law Organization Participation: Accepts compulsory ICJ jurisdiction; non-party state to the ICCt
+International Law Organization Participation: accepts compulsory ICJ jurisdiction; non-party state to the ICCt

-International Organization Participation: ACP, AfDB, AU, BDEAC, C, CEMAC, EITI (compliant country), FAO, FZ, G-77, IAEA, IBRD, ICAO, ICRM, IDA, IDB, IFAD, IFC, IFRCS, IHO, ILO, IMF, IMO, IMSO, Interpol, IOC, IOM, IPU, ISO, ITSO, ITU, ITUC (NGOs), MIGA, MONUSCO, NAM, OIC, OIF, OPCW, PCA, UN, UNCTAD, UNESCO, UNHCR, UNIDO, UNOCI, UNWTO, UPU, WCO, WFTU (NGOs), WHO, WIPO, WMO, WTO
+International Organization Participation: ACP, AfDB, AU, BDEAC, C, CEMAC, EITI (compliant country), FAO, FZ, G-77, IAEA, IBRD, ICAO, ICRM, IDA, IDB, IFAD, IFC, IFRCS, IHO, ILO, IMF, IMO, IMSO, Interpol, IOC, IOM, IPU, ISO, ITSO, ITU, ITUC (NGOs), LCBC, MIGA, MNJTF, MONUSCO, NAM, OIC, OIF, OPCW, PCA, UN, UNCTAD, UNESCO, UNHRC, UNIDO, UNMISS, UNWTO, UPU, WCO, WFTU (NGOs), WHO, WIPO, WMO, WTO

-Chancery: 2349 Massachusetts Avenue NW, Washington, DC 20008; current temporary address - 3400 International Drive NW, Washington, DC 20008
+chancery: 2349 Massachusetts Avenue NW, Washington, DC 20008

-Telephone: [1] (202) 265-8790
+telephone: [1] (202) 265-8790

 FAX: [1] (202) 387-3826

-Embassy: Avenue Rosa Parks, Yaounde
+embassy: Avenue Rosa Parks, Yaoundé

 All Countries